 Learning outcomes in the course

-Ability to describe and understood physical basis of various processes in environment.
+- has ability to describe and understood physical basis of various processes in environment;

-Ability to critically analyze the impact of physical processes on solving everyday life and special problems.
+- has ability to critically analyze the impact of physical processes on solving everyday life and special problems;